Home Influencer Marketing influencer marketing trends

 9. Performance-based Deals Will Increase in Popularity

-As influencers are starting to play an important role in affiliate marketing programs and more brands are seeking out long-term partnerships with influencers, it’s anticipated that performance-based deals will become more popular in 2024.
+As influencers are starting to play an important role in affiliate marketing programs and more brands are seeking out long-term partnerships with influencers, it’s anticipated that performance-based deals will become more popular.

 This means that clients will expect influencers to deliver on their promises, such as a specific number of sales or clicks.
 If you're an influencer confronted with a performance-based contract, you might want to consider turning it into ongoing royalties instead of accepting a single payment.
 You'll also want to be diligent in your contract review before signing to make sure you know what you're agreeing to before guaranteeing a specific return.